m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 ## How does a route server (RS) maintain multi-lateral peering sessions?

-Let’s look at a modern RS architecture in the figure below to understand how RSes work.
+Let's look at a modern RS architecture in the figure below to understand how RSes work.
 A typical routing daemon maintains a Routing Information Base (RIB) which contains all BGP paths that it receives from its peers - the Master RIB.
 The router server also maintains AS-specific RIBs to keep track of the individual BGP sessions they maintain with each participant AS.

 RSes maintain two types of route filters: